AnyLog-co/Sample-Data-Generator/README.md

-The following is a support script to generate data for  AnyLog
+The following is a support script to generate data for  AnyLog.
+A user has an option to recieve data via REST, print and file
+   * For ping and machine data generate 10 rows for each iteration
+   * For sin/cos data generate 30 rows for each iteraton, between -π and π

 # Requirements
    * [psutil](https://pypi.org/project/psutil/)
    * [requests](https://pypi.org/project/requests/)